 This paper presents CAPLIFIVE, a novel system design that uses the strategy of caplification to maintain compatibility and interoperability between hardware capabilities and capability-oblivious software stacks without sacrificing the unique advantages of capability-based isolation.
-CAPLIFIVE is capable of bringing the benefits of capability-based isolation to capability-oblivious software and providing a consistent isolation primitive across all levels of existing capability-oblivious software stacks.
+To our knowledge, CAPLIFIVE is the first design capable of bringing the benefits of capability-based isolation to capability-oblivious software, providing a consistent isolation primitive across all levels of existing capability-oblivious software stacks.